The equivariant simplicial de Rham complex and the classifying space of a semi-direct product group: Main theorem

-Now we prove the existence of an another isomorphism.
+Now we prove the existence of the another isomorphism.
 Let $S_*(X)$ denote the set of singular simplexes of a topological space $X$.
-For the triple simplicial set $S_r (NG(p) \rtimes NH(q)) $, we have the fat realization
+For a triple simplicial set $S_r (NG(p) \rtimes NH(q)) $, we have the fat realization